doctorMcbob/server/README.md

+# Server
-# Server \n for use on my personal raspberry pi
+for use on my personal raspberry pi